wadeking98/RegionGrowingAlg/README.md

 -Specify a starting pixel for the bucket fill
 -Specify a tolerance (ie how "similar" pixels have to be to be added to the region)

+# Notes
+This project works best on svg or computer generated images with litle noise